Scott Pruitt Shows Loyalty to Trump Protects You — But Only for So Long

 After Hupp told congressional investigators that Pruitt tasked her with tracking down a used Trump hotel mattress, she resigned.
 Then, according to the Daily Beast, Pruitt tried to ruin her career:

-In response to what he interpreted as an attempt to embarrass him, Pruitt called around to allied conservative groups to complain that Hupp was untrustworthy—and, by implication, that their organizations should not hire her, as The Daily Beast previously reported.
+In response to what he interpreted as an attempt to embarrass him, Pruitt called around to allied conservative groups to complain that Hupp was untrustworthy — and, by implication, that their organizations should not hire her, as the Daily Beast previously reported.
 Sources familiar with Pruitt’s conduct of orchestrating behind-the-scenes campaigns against his own former lieutenants described the former EPA administrator as regularly “ratfucking,” a Nixon-era term to describe political dirty tricks.

 The animosity toward Pruitt wasn’t limited to a few former aides.
-The Hill reported that he created a work environment where young aides were pitted against each other, he expected employees to do whatever he wanted, and he rarely acknowledged their efforts.
+The Hill reported that he created a work environment in which young aides were pitted against each other, he expected employees to do whatever he wanted, and he rarely acknowledged their efforts.

 “That’s the difference between Pruitt and Trump.
-Trump rewards loyalty, but Pruitt couldn’t care less,” said a former senior staffer said.
+Trump rewards loyalty, but Pruitt couldn’t care less,” said a former senior staffer.

 That’s actually a common misconception, and it’s Pruitt’s second mistake.
-Trump once declared “I value loyalty above everything else,” and it can seem like he’s bizarrely devoted to his top aides – for instance, keeping his campaign manager Corey Lewandowski on staff even as he faced a battery charge for grabbing a female reporter.
+Trump once declared, “I value loyalty above everything else,” and it can seem like he’s bizarrely devoted to his top aides — for instance, keeping his campaign manager Corey Lewandowski on staff even as he faced a battery charge for grabbing a female reporter.
 But if Trump decides someone is a liability, he’ll drop them in an instant.
 Michael Cohen has made it abundantly clear that he doesn’t want to flip on his beloved boss, but the president isn’t sticking his neck out to save his scandal-plagued fixer from federal prosecutors.
 Trump reportedly turned his back on his friend and mentor Roy Cohn when he found out he had AIDS, prompting the notorious attorney to remark, “Donald pisses ice water.”

 It seems Pruitt’s dismissal followed a similar pattern.
 He spent the Fourth of July happily mingling at two Trump administration parties, giving no indication that he thought anything was amiss.
 Despite their chummy relationship, the next day Trump tasked someone else with firing Pruitt.
 The Post reports: